Anju Kurian

 Anju Kurian is an Indian actress and model who appears mainly in Malayalam and Tamil films.
 She is best known for her roles in the Malayalam films Kavi Uddheshichathu (2016), Njan Prakashan (2018) and Igloo (2019).

 Career

 She started her career in the Malayalam film industry with a supporting role in the movie Neram, directed by Alphonse Puthren.
 The following year, she played a supporting role in Ohm Shanthi Oshaana.
-In 2016, she made her debut as the female lead in Kavi Uddheshichathu..? directed by Thomas Kutty and Liju Thomas.
-She has also acted in several short films and musical videos.
+In 2016, she made her debut as one of the leads in Kavi Uddheshichathu..? directed by Thomas Kutty and Liju Thomas.
+She has also acted in several short films and music videos.

+Personal life

+Anju is from Kottayam.
+She studied architecture at the Hindustan Institute of Technology and Science in Chennai.
+She worked at a firm for two years before quitting to pursue an acting career.
+Since 2024, She is engaged to Roshan Kariappa.